-Abzas Media Trials
+Abzas Media Updates

 The trial of the Abzas Media case officially commenced on December 17, 2024.
 The journalists are facing smuggling and other serious economic crimes charges, including illegal entrepreneurship, money laundering, and tax evasion, which they unanimously continue to reject.
 The journalists on trial include Abzas Media’s director, Ulvi Hasanli, editor-in-chief Sevinj Vagifqizi, deputy director Mahammad Kekalov, journalists Nargiz Absalamova, Elnara Gasimova, Hafiz Babali and Radio Liberty employee Farid Mehralizada.
 All six have been in pretrial detention since November 2023.